konmeso/minigameUnity/README.md

-# minigameUnity
+# 🎮 Zombie Mini Game

-This is a Unity project.
-The game is about a hero living in a forest.
-A zombie attack is under way and he must survive for a certain amount of time the exponential growth of enemies.
-He is scored the highest if he beats the greatest amount of enemies in time.
+👨‍💻 This is a Unity project (C#).

+📄 **Summary:** The game is about a hero living in a forest.
+A zombie attack is under way and he must survive, for a certain amount of time, the exponential growth of enemies.
+The more enemies he kills in time, the higher he is scored.

+## 📍 Scripts

+- Characters' Stats
+- Camera Collision & Movement
+- Player and Enemies Movements
+- UI
+- Game Controller
+- Menu & Highscore Table